Friends of Pets Of Klamath Basin

 2. Vaccinate beginning at eight or nine weeks of age.

-3. Spay/Neuter between the ages of three and four months.
+3. Spay/Neuter between the ages of three and five months.

 Do Not wait past five months if you want to avoid the consequences of sexual maturity!
 Thank you